History of Thomas Massie in Timeline

 September 2020: Commented on Kyle Rittenhouse case

-2020: Massie introduces Second Amendment Protection Act
+2020: Massie introduces the Second Amendment Protection Act

-2020: Voted against Further Consolidated Appropriations Act of 2020
+2020: Voted against Further Consolidated Appropriations Act

 2020: Massie votes against the Uyghur Forced Labor Prevention Act

-In 2020, Thomas Massie was one of only three House members to vote against the Uyghur Forced Labor Prevention Act.
+In 2020, Massie was one of only three House members to vote against the Uyghur Forced Labor Prevention Act.

-June 2021: Voted against giving Congressional Gold Medal to Capitol police officers
+June 2021: Voted against resolution to give Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6

-In June 2021, Massie was one of 21 House Republicans who voted against a resolution to award the Congressional Gold Medal to the police officers who defended the U.S. Capitol on January 6.
+In June 2021, Massie was one of 21 House Republicans who voted against a resolution to award the Congressional Gold Medal to police officers who defended the U.S. Capitol on January 6.
+Also in June 2021, he was one of 14 House Republicans to vote against legislation to establish Juneteenth as a federal holiday, expressing support for celebrating the abolition of slavery but opposing the name 'Independence Day'.

 June 27, 2021: Sued Nancy Pelosi over mask fines